abuultjens/Assign_Legionella_pneumophila_origins/README.md

-# Lpn-paper
+# Machine learning to assign _Legionella pneumophila_ origins

 ## About

-These scripts are presented here in a serial manner to improve comprehension of the analytical pipeline.
+Collection of scripts that train and optimise machine learning models using environmental isolate genomes to then predict the origins of Legionaries’ disease infections.
+The scripts are presented here in a serial manner to improve comprehension of the analytical pipeline.
 Several of the following steps can be greatly sped up by running in parallel.
 If running on a HPC system, it is recommended that train_val_runner.sh is run in parallel (see below).

 ## Dependencies
 ```